emanuel2718/DarVIM/README.md

  * `H` : Highlight from cursor to beginning of file

- * `g` : Highlight from cursor to beginning of file
+ * `gg` : Highlight from cursor to beginning of file
  * `y` : Yank selected text block
  * `G` : Highlight from cursor to end of file
  * `L` : Highlight from cursor to end of file